thecodenomad/warchest/README.md

 If the server flag has been passed in, then the server will start in Demo mode providing a UI representation of the demo config.

-Additionally, there is a make target:
+Additionally, there is a Makefile target:

 `make demo`